-Action research stands as a unique approach in the realm of qualitative inquiry in social science research.
+Action research is an approach to qualitative inquiry in social science research that involves the search for practical solutions to everyday issues.
 Rooted in real-world problems, it seeks not just to understand but also to act, bringing about positive change in specific contexts.
 Often distinguished by its collaborative nature, the action research process goes beyond traditional research paradigms by emphasizing the involvement of those being studied in resolving social conflicts and effecting positive change.

 The value of action research lies not just in its outcomes, but also in the process itself, where stakeholders become active participants rather than mere subjects.
 In this article, we'll examine action research in depth, shedding light on its history, principles, and types of action research.